Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/Footprint.rst

 #.
 Tick “add the integrated source area to your project”.
 This will provide visual information of the location of the source area (footprint)

 #.
 Click **Run**.
-If you get an error/warning message (model is unable to execute your request, as the maximum fetch exceeds the extent of your grid for your point of interest. measure the distance to the limit of your raster maps
+If you get an error/warning message (model is unable to execute your request, as the maximum fetch exceeds the extent of your grid for your point of interest.
+Measure the distance to the limit of your raster maps

 	- To allow the model to work for the dataset with your point of interest you need to adjust the maximum fetch distance.
-	- Locate the Measure tool.
+	- In the QGIS toolbar, locate the Measure tool (Ruler or Ctrl + Shift + M).
-	- Measure the distance to the point of interest to the boundary of the DSM data set.
+	- Measure the distance to the point of interest to the nearest boundary of the DSM data set.
-	- Adjust the maximum fetch.
+	- Adjust the maximum fetch accordingly.
 	- Click Run and wait for the calculations to finish.

 .. figure:: /images/Footprint_SourceAreaModel.png
    :alt:  none
    :width: 100%
+   :align: center

-   Snapshot of the Footprint plugin using Reading data (click on image for larger image)
+   Snapshot of the Footprint plugin using Reading data (click on figure for larger image)

 The **output is a source area** grid showing the cumulative percentage of source area influencing the flux at the point of interest.